aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

 The workflow uses the PBE exchange-correlation functional with suitable pseudopotentials and energy cutoffs from the `SSSP library version 1.1 <https://www.materialscloud.org/discover/sssp/table/efficiency>`_.

-In order to run it, we will open again the ``verdi shell``.
+In order to run it, we will again open the ``verdi shell``.
-We will then load the workflow plugin using the previously identified label and get a builder for the workflow:
+We will then load the workflow plugin using the previously identified entry point and get a builder for the workflow:

 .. code-block:: ipython